 Like I mentioned, I personally preferred to keep fruit to a minimum (normally half a banana and some berries or 1/2 -3/4 cup mango or apple) and instead strived to keep nutrient-dense items like veggies and fats high.

 Don’t forget to pin these awesome tips!

-If you’re looking to boost your babes nutrition, smoothies are the easiest way possible.
-They’re simple, quick and portable.
-But best of all is that they allow you to get more nutrients into your kids than they’ll have a chance to eat!
+If you’re looking to boost your toddler’s nutrition, smoothies are the easiest way possible.
+They’re simple, quick, and portable.
+Plus, they allow you to get more nutrients into your kids than they’ll have a chance to eat!
 Learning how to introduce smoothies to toddlers can be a game-changer when it comes to their nutrition!